garrison-se/garrison-resume/readme.md

 # Garrison resume generator
 This experimental eleventy thingie generates print ready resumes from JSON.
 The template features hacks like wrapping the whole page in a table (for the repeating header and footer).

 Ideally, you would want the text to break right at the bottom of the page, but not leaving a single line or word on the next page (orphans).
-Unfortunately, this is not possible the the current browser support for [break-after](https://developer.mozilla.org/en-US/docs/Web/CSS/break-after) and [orphans](https://developer.mozilla.org/en-US/docs/Web/CSS/orphans).
+Unfortunately, this is not possible with the current browser support for [break-after](https://developer.mozilla.org/en-US/docs/Web/CSS/break-after) and [orphans](https://developer.mozilla.org/en-US/docs/Web/CSS/orphans).
 Because of this limitation, the rule is to not break pages in the middle of a list or project section.
 This means there may be gaps at the bottom of pages if there are long sections at inappropriate places.
+Also, it's currently not possible to add page numbers, sorry.
 Hopefully print support in CSS will improve in the future!

 ## Setup
 Install Node if you haven't already.
 Clone the repo and install dependencies.